Do you ever get really annoyed… with yourself? This is a completely serious question.

 - 6 medium organic zucchini, spiralized into pasta

-- In a large saucepan, add about 2 tablespoons of olive oil and saute ground beef over medium-high heat until browned, breaking up the large chunks of meat as they cook.
+- In a large saucepan, saute ground beef over medium-high heat until browned, breaking up the large chunks of meat as they cook.

-- Once meat is cooked, add about 2 additional tablespoons of olive oil and the onions.
+- Once meat is cooked, drain fat from the meat, and add olive oil and the onions.

 - Saute for about 5 minutes, until onions are translucent.